columbiadb/columbiadb.github.io/syllabus.md

 Each review **must** answer the following basic questions:

 * What was the unmet need or opportunity?
+(1-2 sentences)
 * What were existing approaches and why were they not used?
 Or could they have been used?
+(1-3 sentences)
 * What was the key technical idea?
 Do you buy it?
 Could it be used elsewhere?
+(1-3 sentences)
 * Include 1+ question to ask the speaker.

+#### Extra Credit

+There will be up to 10% extra credit.
+TBA

 ## Collaboration/Copying Policy